criticalcsed/criticalcsed/resources.md

 * [Microsoft's Data Science for Beginners](https://github.com/microsoft/Data-Science-For-Beginners).
 This curriculum covers some aspects of algorithmic bias.

 * [Microsoft's Machine Learning for Beginners](https://github.com/microsoft/ML-For-Beginners).
 This curriculum covers some aspects of data and classification bias.

+# Communities

+* [Algorithmic Justice League](https://ajl.org).
+Raises awareness about the impacts of AI and organizes to enable an AI ecosystem toward equitable and accountable AI.

+* [Design Justice](https://designjustice.org).
+Organizers designers who want to use design to sustain, heal, and empower communities, rather than exploit and oppress.